 It is also possible that some students may develop a more complacent attitude towards learning without the pressure of exams to keep them on track.
 In addition, this action could also lead to increased procrastination.
 Without the motivation of an exam, students are more likely to delay their assignments or stay on track with their study plan, leading to a decline in academic performance.

 Physics Academy provides a comprehensive study plan for each student to follow and excel.
-Most importantly, each student will receive personalized attention and feedback from our Award-Winning Physics Master Tutor, Mr. Bryan Lai.
+Pioneered by our Award-Winning Master Tutor, Mr. Bryan Lai, the MindQuest Learning System (MQLS) includes Live Interactive Lessons, Progress Tracking, and regular assessments to fill the gap left by the new school policies.